-The San Diego Comic-Con came from meager origins.
-It began in 1970 as a one-day festival to celebrate everything comic book and drew around 300 comic book fans.
-The event has since turned into a four-day extravaganza, hosting crowds of over 100,000 people of all ages, professions and interest levels, including top celebrities launching movies.
-Not to mention spinoffs worldwide.
+The San Diego Comic-Con came from meager origins., beginning in 1970 as a one-day festival to celebrate everything comic book and drawing around 100 comic book fans.
+The event has since turned into a four-day extravaganza, hosting crowds of over 100,000 people of all ages, professions and interest levels, including top celebrities launching movies – not to mention spinoffs worldwide.

 Comic-Con is a welcome step away from reality and an opportunity for comic book fans to bond over shared hobbies.
-But over the years, it has grown increasingly commercial and expensive, leading one to wonder, is Comic-Con worth the trip or has it become overrated?
+But over the years, it has grown increasingly commercial and expensive, leading many to wonder: Is Comic-Con worth the trip, or has it become overrated?

 The following are three reasons to head to Comic-Con, and three reasons to skip it.